RonenNess/GeonBit.UI/README.md

 - Added focus changed event and callback.
 - Added default empty value property to text inputs.

+## 3.0.2.0

+- Changed textures to load lazily and only if used (instead of just loading everything during init).
+- Added tooltip text support.
+- Changed the BeforeDraw callback to run before drawing background entity.

 ## Credits

 GeonBit.UI was written by Ronen Ness, but uses some free textures made by awesome people who share their work for free.